eejlny/subthreshold_hetero_mcu_ncs/README.md

 # subthreshold_hetero_mcu_ncs
- heterogenous neural network with subthreshold mcu and Intel NCS devices
+ heterogenous neural network with subthreshold mcu and Intel NCS2 devices

 These folders contain support files for paper "Energy-efficient neural networks with near-threshold processors and hardware accelerators".
+The idea is to derive a simpler network from a full model and then combine simple and full in a hetergenous deployment using different devices with an overall energy efficiency.
+In this work the simple model targets a subthreshold Cortex M class CPU while the full model uses a neural network accelerator NCS2 developed by Intel.

-These instructions assume that you are familiar and have used Tensorflowlite for microcontrollers and the Intel OpenVINO toolset previously.
+These instructions assume that you are familiar and have used Tensorflowlite for microcontrollers and the Intel OpenVINO toolset for the NCS2 device previously.

+To create the MCU benchmarks new tensorflowlite examples should be created in directory /tensorflow/tensorflow/lite/micro/examples using the files below for mcu_deployment.

 contents:

-hetero_neural -> inference -> mcu_deployment -> ambiq
+hetero_neural -> inference -> motion_classification -> mcu_deployment -> ambiq
-folder contains makefile, scriptfiles and c code for tensorflowlite 1.14 for miconcontrollers.
+folder contains makefile, scriptfiles and c code for tensorflowlite 1.14 for miconcontrollers motion_classification.
 The TFlite 1.14 should be installed an the script file will compile and generate a binary ready for deployment in a sparkfun Ambiq development board.

-hetero_neural -> inference -> mcu_deployment -> etacompute
+hetero_neural -> inference  -> motion_classification -> mcu_deployment -> etacompute
-folder contains makefile, scriptfiles and c code for tensorflowlite 1.14 for miconcontrollers.
+folder contains makefile, scriptfiles and c code for tensorflowlite 1.14 for miconcontrollers for motion_classification.
 The TFlite 1.14 should be installed an the script file will compile and generate a binary ready for deployment in a Etacompute ECM3531 development board.

+hetero_neural -> inference  -> mnist -> mcu_deployment -> etacompute
+folder contains makefile, scriptfiles and c code for tensorflowlite 1.14 for miconcontrollers for mnist example.
+The TFlite 1.14 should be installed an the script file will compile and generate a binary ready for deployment in a Etacompute ECM3531 development board.

+hetero_neural -> inference  -> mnist -> mcu_deployment -> ambiq
+folder contains makefile, scriptfiles and c code for tensorflowlite 1.14 for miconcontrollers for mnist example.
+The TFlite 1.14 should be installed an the script file will compile and generate a binary ready for deployment in a sparkfun Ambiq  development board.

 hetero_neural -> inference -> ncs2_deployment
-folder contains makefile, scriptfiles and c code to obtain a binary that will use an Intel NCS2 (Neural Compute Stick) to accelerate the neural network.
+folder contains makefile, scriptfiles and c code to obtain a binary that will use an Intel NCS2 (Neural Compute Stick) to accelerate the motion classification neural network.
 It is targetting openvino_2020.1.023 that should be installed and ready to use before trying to generate compile.